-As a young man John served the community as a blacksmith and mechanic.
-In 1854 he was appointed family deacon, beginning what would be a half-century of responsibility for the physical well being of the society.
+As a young man, John served the community as a blacksmith and mechanic.
+In 1854 he was appointed family deacon, beginning what would be a half-century of responsibility for the physical well-being of the Society.
 Although Caleb Dyer was at that time the unquestioned mastermind of all family business dealings, John’s responsibilities slowly increased.
 Soon after Caleb’s murder he was appointed Trustee of the Church Family.

 Bradford successfully oversaw Shaker business interests, but always in the shadow of an opportunistic lawsuit that was initiated at the time of Caleb’s death.
 Bradford also needed to constantly adjust his economic aspirations to the realities of dwindling membership, particularly on the brothers’ side.
 Recruiting hired help was an ongoing challenge.
 And holding on to market share of important industries became an ever-intensifying battle.
-Still, the community continued to manufacture and sell highly regarded products including brooms, wooden tubs, pails and measures, garden seeds, medicines and agricultural products.
+Still, the community continued to manufacture and sell highly regarded products including brooms, wooden tubs, pails and measures, garden seeds, medicines, and agricultural products.

-Bradford continued his active, faithful service as Enfield’s First Trustee until four weeks before his death.
-His obituary in the local paper testifies to the respect accorded him by his Shaker family, and by the locals who had interacted with him for half a century.
+His extensive obituary in The Enfield Advocate on July 22, 1904, testifies to the respect accorded him by both his Shaker family and the locals who had interacted with him for half a century:

 Original author: Mary Ann Haagen